Human Intelligence (HUMINT)

 In cybersecurity, HUMINT (Human Intelligence) is often mistaken for SIGINT (Signals Intelligence).

-What Is Human Intelligence (HUMINT)?
+What Is Human Intelligence?

 HUMINT is a complex field, making it challenging to determine the most efficient methods of gathering information from individuals.
 Therefore, HUMINT collectors must be taught and practice "Spot, Assess, Develop and Recruitment," which helps locate sources with suitable qualifications and capabilities.